This post includes affiliate links.

 It is not just for experienced crocheters, but also easy to learn for beginners.
 All you need to know is how to crochet a chain and how to crochet double crochets.

-- sk st (which is chain number 4 from the hook), place 1 dc in the next 3 stitches
+2. sk st (which is chain number 4 from the hook), place 1 dc in the next 3 sts

-- yo, from the back go insert the hook into the skipped stitch, yo, pull thru the yarn (be sure to keep the tension not too loose, but also not too tide) you now have 3 loops on the hook), finish it like a normal dc (yo, pull thru 2, yo, pull thru 2)
+3. yo, from the back go insert the hook into the skipped stitch, yo, pull thru the yarn (be sure to keep the tension not too loose, but also not too tight) you now have 3 loops on the hook), finish it like a normal dc (yo, pull thru 2, yo, pull thru 2)